missgreenwood/masterarbeit/Referenzen/Zusammenfassungen/zusammenfassung_Byers2002.md

 3.1.2 Merkle Trees

 - Prinzip: "method of signing and comparing large databases while allowing fast updates and identifying differences" (S. 6)
 - Konstruktion: Merkle tree wird auf dem Patricia trie gebildet durch "associating a value with each node of the underlying tree.
 At the leaves, the value is obtained by applying a hash function to the element represented by the leaf.
 The values of the internal nodes of a Merkle tree are then obtained by applying a hash function to the values of their children.
-Using this construction, the hash of a node is dependent upon all of the elements inits subtree" (S. 6f.)
+Using this construction, the hash of a node is dependent upon all of the elements in its subtree" (S. 6f.)
 - Eigenschaften: "Merkle trees on top of uncollapsed tries give a natural set reconciliation algorithm if the tree and its hashes are sent. [...]
 While this affords constant time comparisons, it now runs the risk of false positive matches due to hash collisions" (S. 7) -> jedoch nicht mögl. f. die kollabierten Patricia tries bzw. zu aufwändig!
 - Daher jetzt: Kombination m.
 Bloom-Filtern als dritter Schritt